-We love Albany Western Australia a short getaway, for many reasons including the best playgrounds in Albany.
+We love Albany Western Australia a short getaway, for many reasons!
 None the least it has some amazing playgrounds for kids.
 These are our 4 Best Playgrounds in Albany Western Australia.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 With blue waters, white sands, and a stunning line of pine trees this is a gorgeous beach – and a brand new nautical themed kid’s playground only adds to the attraction.